TheOdinProject/curriculum/archive/html_css/project_css_frameworks.md

 #### Applying the Framework

 1. Create a new HTML document and a new GitHub repository.
-2. Identify the webpage you'd like to clone and break it down into its major elements like we have in the previous projects.
+1. Identify the webpage you'd like to clone and break it down into its major elements like we have in the previous projects.
-3. Add your framework to your project.
+1. Add your framework to your project.
-4. Use your framework to lay out the structure of the page.
+1. Use your framework to lay out the structure of the page.
-5. Fill in the necessary details/images etc.
+1. Fill in the necessary details/images etc.
-6. Push your solution to GitHub.
+1. Push your solution to GitHub.
-7. Have a frosty beverage, you're done with the HTML/CSS projects!
+1. Have a frosty beverage, you're done with the HTML/CSS projects!

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-* Add some!
+- Add some!